d-wc/pvpython-filters/README.md

 # pvpython-filters
 Personal python scripts for Paraview 5.10

-Diffusive Strip is a python filter for paraview of the diffusive strip method to study scalar mixing from particle tracks.
+Diffusive Strip/Ring is a python filter for paraview of the diffusive strip method to study scalar mixing from particle tracks.
+DissusiveRing expects periodic (circular) particle source.

 Input: ParticleTracer output.
 Output: lines connecting points with the same age, with inverse neighbor distance and central neighborhood angle.
 Make sure space-time scales are consistent during ParticleTracer.